New Court Rules Designed to Improve Civil Litigation in Hawaii Circuit CourtsPosted on Oct 8, 2020 in Featured News, News & Reports

 The Task Force formed its recommendations based on a year-long process of data-gathering, conversations with stakeholders, and careful consideration of the key problems and best solutions.
 After its inception in July 2018, the Task Force’s four subcommittees considered issues related to case triage, case management, discovery issues, and other possible innovations.
 The Task Force participated in numerous conferences, panels, and other discussions, including the 2018 Civil Law Forum.
 It also conducted an extensive survey of all Hawaii State Bar Association members, gathering input from experienced civil litigators representing both plaintiff and defense practices.
 Most respondents were from small firms, and most – 80% – also had experience practicing in federal court.

 After examining and analyzing this wealth of data, in August 2019, the Task Force presented its final report to the supreme court, and a period of public comment followed.
 The supreme court thoughtfully reviewed the Task Force’s recommendations and public input.
-After extensive deliberations of its own, on October 8, 2020, the supreme court entered the two orders, which are effective January 1, 2021.
+After extensive deliberations of its own, on October 8, 2020, the supreme court entered the two orders, which established an effective date of January 1, 2021 for the amendments.1

 Chief Justice Recktenwald, on behalf of the court, expressed the court’s gratitude to Chief Judge Nakamura and the members of the Task Force for their extraordinary work: “We are deeply grateful for the Task Force’s hard work in addressing the formidable task for improving civil litigation and for the careful thought and consideration that went into its recommendations.”